 Pre-market compatibility testing reduces warranty exposure, clip-level rework, and line stoppages caused by recurring micro-defects.

-Surface and bulk analyses Fourier-develop infrared spectroscopy (FTIR), scanning electron microscopy (SEM), tensile and changing mechanical analysis (DMA)—show degradation mechanisms early.
+Surface and bulk analyses Fourier-transform infrared spectroscopy (FTIR), scanning electron microscopy (SEM), tensile and changing mechanical analysis (DMA)—show degradation mechanisms early.

 Risk-based protocols align lab conditions with real reprocessing: chemical type, concentration, dwell time, temperature, and cycle count.

-ASEAN supply chains gain speed when test methods and acceptance criteria are brought to a common standard across suppliers and tooling sites.
+ASEAN supply chains gain speed when test methods and acceptance criteria are standardized across suppliers and tooling sites.

-Investor stories improve when scrap, returns, and field failures fall in measurable steps.
+Investor narratives improve when scrap, returns, and field failures fall in measurable steps.

 Map every chemical the product sees—from factory release agents to hospital disinfectants and field cleaning kits.